1998 Rally GB

-The 1998 Wales Rally GB (formally the 54th Network Q Rally of Great Britain) was held between 22–24 November 1998 as the final round of the 1998 World Rally Championship season.
+The 1998 Wales Rally GB (formally the 54th Network Q Rally of Great Britain) was held between 22 and 24 November 1998 as the final round of the 1998 World Rally Championship season.

 It was the second victory of the 1998 season for Richard Burns and his co-driver Robert Reid.
 It also saw Tommi Mäkinen score a hat-trick of Drivers' championships after his closest rival Carlos Sainz, just 300 metres from the finish and running in fourth with just the final special stage to go, suffered a huge upset; his Corolla was struck by engine failure at Margam, thus surrendering his title to Mäkinen.